-- The taxpayer cannot have been contacted by the Revenue Department, Law Department or City authorized collection agency in regard to the unpaid taxes.
+- The taxpayer cannot have been contacted by the Revenue Department, Law Department or City authorized collection agency regarding the unpaid taxes.

-- The taxpayer must make a full disclosure of all Philadelphia taxes that are due for the past six years.
+- The taxpayer must make a full disclosure of all Philadelphia taxes that they owe for the past six years.

 If you are accepted into the Voluntary Disclosure Program and fulfill its terms, the Department of Revenue agrees to the following: